570 Management of Research Data and Records By Investigators and Academic Departments

 Consolidate and co-localize the data files and records for the project.

-Ensure access by the institution as required to address issues including, but not limited to public disclosure, regulatory compliance, research integrity, misconduct, personnel actions, and public records request.
+Ensure access by the institution as required to address issues including, but not limited to public disclosure, regulatory compliance, research integrity, misconduct, personnel actions, and public records requests.

 Retain the data files and records according to IRB, IACUC, FDA, sponsor, and other agency guidelines and regulations as detailed in, but not limited to, the UNC Records Retention and Disposition Schedule (See Section 4, below).